 Helping you get the post-judgment relief you need

-A final decree of divorce may not always be final in Sussex and Warren Counties.
+A final decree of divorce may not always be final in Newton and throughout Sussex and Warren Counties.
 When circumstances change or when new information surfaces concerning the various issues that a divorce comprises, modification of orders may be necessary.
 And when one party refuses to follow a court order, a judge may need to get involved once again.
 At Hollander, Strelzik, Pasculli, Hinkes, Wojcik, Gacquin, Vandenberg & Hontz, L.L.C., our commitment to our clients does not end when they receive a final divorce decree.
 Our attorneys are still here to help you should your circumstances change or should the other spouse or parent become belligerent and noncompliant.
 Whether we handled your original issue or you had another attorney and are looking for a change, our lawyers can help you take the steps you need to accomplish your goals without unnecessarily interfering with your life.

 Modifying and enforcing domestic orders

 Child support orders are perhaps the most frequently modified domestic decrees.
 However, child custody and parenting time orders are also commonly changed from time to time.
 The portions of your divorce decree that pertain to equitable distribution and alimony are less likely to be modified, although alimony can be changed under some circumstances.
 All types of domestic orders, however, carry the force of law and are subject to enforcement in court.
 This means that if your spouse refuses to pay child support or alimony, does not turn over your child at the time required in your custody order or retains property that was supposed to go to you, a judge will want to hear an explanation.
 There are a number of enforcement tools available to judges under these circumstances, the most serious of which are holding the person in contempt or even in prison.